-According to our motorcycle accident attorneys, roughly half of these people were wearing a motorcycle helmet.
+Roughly half of these people were wearing a motorcycle helmet.
 This makes it obvious that riding a motorcycle is serious business, and investing in a helmet is the responsible thing to do.

 Nationwide, 37% of all motorcycle deaths are attributed to people riding without a helmet.

 Assuming that you understand the importance of a motorcycle helmet and you will insist on anyone who rides your bike must wear one, let’s look at quality helmets.

 Motorcycle helmets are designed for a person who is going to wear a helmet for a long period of time.
 They are round and usually have a face shield.
 Some models have an extended chin area.
 They come in different grades, weights, and have different features.
 The features you select and the materials the helmet is made of will determine the price of the helmet.

 - Have a high-impact outer shell

 There are various fiber-based materials that are used to make a helmet.
 Speak with the vendor and they will help you choose one based on how long you expect to wear it, what conditions you ride in, and the price you want to spend.

 - Have good shock absorbing interior

 The padding inside the helmet is more than just for comfort.
 It absorbs impact to protect your brain.
 The better the interior, the less likely you are to suffer a brain injury.

 This is simply to make the helmet fit better and makes it easier to wear for long trips.